Anurag1101/python_guess_game/README.md

 ## How It Works:

 1. **Generating a Random Score:**  The `play_game()` function generates a score between 1 and 1000 using Python's `random` module.

 2. **Retrieving High Score:**  The `get_high_score()` function reads the high score from `main.txt` if it exists.
 If the file is missing or contains invalid data, the high score defaults to 0.

 3. **Saving High Score:**  When a new high score is achieved, the `save_high_score()` function updates `main.txt` with the new score.

 4. **Game Loop:**  The `main()` function allows players to replay the game, asking them if they want to play another round or exit.

-Future Improvements
+## Future Improvements:

-Custom Scoring Range: Allow players to set their preferred range for random scores.
+- **Custom Scoring Range:**  Allow players to set their preferred range for `random` scores.

-Leaderboard: Implement a leaderboard to display multiple high scores.
+- **Leaderboard:**  Implement a leaderboard to display multiple high scores.

-User Profiles: Allow different users to maintain separate high scores.
+- **User Profiles:**  Allow different users to maintain separate high scores.

-Enjoy playing the Python Guess Game and see if you can beat the high score!
+# Enjoy playing the Python Guess Game and see if you can beat the high score!